DPDK/dpdk/doc/guides/prog_guide/ring_lib.rst

 *   FIFO

-*   Maximum size is fixed, the pointers are stored in a table
+*   Maximum size is fixed, the objects are stored in a table

+*   Objects can be pointers or elements of multiple of 4 byte size

 *   Lockless implementation